IBI Group: History

 The IBI Group was founded in Toronto by nine partners to provide professional planning and design services for urban development and transportation projects.

 The firm merged with Robbie/Young + Wright Architects to become Robbie Young + Wright / IBI Group Architects, with noted Toronto architect Rod Robbie as chairman emeritus.
 In 2004 the firm became a publicly owned entity through the formation of the IBI Income Fund.
 In 2010 the Fund was converted to a corporation, IBI Group Inc.

 The firm's name was derived from the last initials of its two founding principals, Neal Irwin and Phil Beinhaker.
 The firm has rebranded itself, stating the IBI stands for "Intelligence, Buildings, and Infrastructure."

 In September 2022, IBI Group was acquired by Arcadis.

 Major acquisitions

 Since 2000 the firm has expanded through mergers and acquisitions of consulting firms in multiple locations.
 Some have been folded into the IBI Group brand and others have maintained a distinct identity.
 The major acquisitions below are listed in chronological order.

-Cummings Cockburn
+Cumming Cockburn

 In 2004, IBI Group acquired the Ontario architecture and consulting firm Cumming Cockburn, as well as its subsidiaries CCL Consultants and Marshall Cumming & Associates.